MicrosoftDocs/azure-ai-docs/articles/ai-services/document-intelligence/quickstarts/studio-custom-project.md

 ## Prerequisites for new users

-Please refer to the following [documentation](../studio-overview.md#prerequisites-for-using-document-intelligence-studio) for subscription and resource creation, as well as authentication set up.
+Please refer to the following [documentation](../studio-overview.md#prerequisites-for-using-document-intelligence-studio) for subscription and resource creation, as well as authentication setup.

 ## Additional prerequisites for custom projects